jdmichaud/observable/README.md

 error!
 ```

-## There can be multiple observer to a subject
+## There can be multiple observers to a subject

 ```javascript
 const subject = new Subject();